ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 ## Navigate advance operations
 {: #na-vi-gate}

-Access Advanced Operations from the Workgroup Summary tab to perform actions like Failover Rehearsal, Clean up, or Re-Sync for disaster recovery management.
+Access Advanced Operations from the workgroup Summary tab to perform actions like Failover Rehearsal, Clean up, or Re-Sync for disaster recovery management.

 ### Procedure
 {: #pr-ci-dure}